Steps to Change Your Password in Ubuntu Linux

 Click on the Users tile to open the panel in the Settings app.

-Once you are done, click the Change button to complete the process.
+When you’re finished, click the Change button to complete the process.

-How to change the Password on the command terminal in Ubuntu Linux
+How to change the password on the command terminal in Ubuntu Linux

 That should do it!